Airedale Terrier Breed Guide

 Originating from Yorkshire, England, the Airedale Terrier is the largest of all Terriers.
 Back in the day, they were used to protect, either as a watchdog, police dog, or even a war dog.
 They were also notoriously famous for hunting rats along the Aire River in England for local Yorkshiremen.
 The Airedale Terrier is a strong and fearless dog.
 Their muscular built has made them a great hunting dog for

 The Airedale Terrier is a strong and fearless dog.
 Their muscular built has made them a great hunting dog for small and large game.
 Even more impressive than their high stature, is their iconic beard that gives them their unique look.
-This breed is brave yet playful, making it an excellent dog for a household pet.
+The Airedale Terrier personality traits make them brave yet playful and an excellent household pet.

-Intelligent, outgoing, and confident are the Airedale Terrier’s main defining characteristics.
+Intelligent, outgoing, and confident are the main Airedale Terrier characteristics.
 They may be a lot to handle as rambunctious puppies, but eventually they mature into obedient and trustworthy guardians.
 Having other pets in the picture is not an issue considering the Airedale Terrier is loving and welcoming to all animals.

 Is the Airedale Terrier Hard to Train?

 Not only do these dogs need plenty of exercise, but they also need to be mentally stimulated on a regular basis.
 Basic command training is necessary to teach these dogs normal canine manners.
 As said before, they are easily bored so training and other thinking games are critical for keeping their behavior in check.

 From the very beginning, their owner needs to establish dominance and superiority.
 This can be done through behavioral and obedience training.
 If not, the Airedale Terrier personality will try to act as the alpha male, and be over-protective towards close family members.